FAQS

 If only one version is submitted, it will be treated as the publication version.

-Why do you need an unbranded ‘publication' version of our entry by 3 November if we are submitting a confidential version?
+Why do you need an unbranded ‘publication' version of our entry by 5pm BST, Monday 14 July if we are submitting a confidential version?

-The reason we need this at the entry stage is because as soon as the shortlist is confirmed in March we use the publication version of your case study to form the basis for the website write-ups, the script articulation and all future communications etc. Winners will have time in March 2024 from the shortlist announcement to art-work their case study ready to add to the website.
+The reason we need this at the entry stage is because as soon as the shortlist is confirmed in October we use the publication version of your case study to form the basis for the website write-ups, the script articulation and all future communications etc. Winners will have time in October 2025 from the shortlist announcement to art-work their case study ready to add to the website.

 How many images can I include in my case study?